AxdeKlerk/Praise-The-Loud/README.md

 ### 6.3 Colour Palette
 The colour palette chosen is the typical colour scheme of the rock and metal scene: red, white and black.
 However, I change the 'white' for a softer shade of light grey (#F5F5F5) so that it wasn’t so stark on the eyes and doesn't cause blurring and bleeding into the black or red.
 The red (#F50000) was chosen to reduce the brightness of the red and a dark grey (#5C5C5C) was chosen for the navigation bar so that it had prominance on the black background.

-Finally, the logo was designed using gold (#D4AF37) on a black (#000000) background in fitting with, and to play on, the religious iconography taken in humour for the website.

-The colours chosen from [coolors.co](https://coolors.co/) were:
+The colours chosen from using this pallet [coolors.co](https://coolors.co/)

-[insert image]

 ### 6.4 Typography